local-ch/lhc/docs/interceptors.md

   LHC.config.interceptors = [CachingInterceptor, MonitorInterceptor, TrackingIdInterceptor]
 ```

-You can only set the list of global interceptors once and you can not alter it after you set it.
+You can only set the list of global interceptors once and you cannot alter them later.

 ## Interceptors on request level